Man of cinema, poetry and perfection: Celebrities pay tribute to Buddhadeb Dasgupta | Entertainment

 - India

-Actors and directors across the Hindi and Bengali film industry, including Prosenjit Chatterjee, Srijit Mukherji and Deepti Naval, remembered celebrated filmmaker Buddhadeb Dasgupta as a ''sensitive poet'' and ''God of cinema''.
+Actors and directors across the Bengali and Hindi film industry, including Prosenjit Chatterjee, Srijit Mukherji, Deepti Naval and Nawazuddin Siddiqui, remembered celebrated filmmaker Buddhadeb Dasgupta as a ''sensitive poet'' and ''God of cinema''.

 The 77-year-old National Award-winning director, who had been battling kidney ailments for quite some time, died at his residence in Kolkata early on Thursday following a cardiac arrest, his family members said.